berkantcnr/Hybrid-RAG-for-Sparsed-Municipal-Environments-DataSource/README.md

 - A `.env` file is required for credentials (Huggingface and Neo4j access).
 - All paths are set dynamically in the notebook; no manual changes are needed.
-- ChromaDB and PDF folders are created automatically as the notebook runs.
+- All steps cen be are created automatically as the notebook runs.

 ---